ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/using-rancher-cli/guide.pl-pl.md

 To use the Rancher CLI and login to our OVHcloud MRS, you need to create an API Key.

-On the top right, click on your avatar and then on `Account & API Keys`{.action} button menu.
+On the top right, click on your avatar and then on the `Account & API Keys`{.action} button menu.

 ![OVHcloud Managed Rancher Service UI](images/rancher-avatar-menu.png){.thumbnail}